BranchMetrics/branch-roku-sdk/README.md

 As with other Branch SDKs, you can use your own user identifiers to make session and conversion event tracking easier.

 ```
-m.branchSdkObj.SetIdentity("UserUniqueNameOrID", "OnSetIdentityCallbackFunc")
+m.branchSdkObj.SetIdentity("YOUR_USER_ID_HERE", "OnSetIdentityCallbackFunc")
 ```

-You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/input/components/MainScene.brs#L124).
+You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L148).

 ### Event tracking